 We interviewed Trish Halamandaris, Director of the Venture Accelerator at UCLA, about the program and the value it provides to students and entrepreneurs at large, and the Los Angeles business community.
 Trish, a UCLA Anderson alum from the class of ’92, has always had an entrepreneurial spirit and desire to make an impact.
 Her background in successfully launching products for companies such as Disney, Amazon and Electronic Arts, and her strong ties to the UCLA Alumni network inspired her to share her experiences with students to help bridge the gap between academics and the business world.

 Why the UCLA Anderson Venture Accelerator

-UCLA has a long history of fostering entrepreneurship studies and promoting students to think big and with impact.
+UCLA has a long history of fostering entrepreneurship studies and promoting students to think big and impactfully.
 The depth of the alumni network, resources, and diversity offered is second to none.
-Further, deep ties to the LA startup and business community foster a cohesive sense of commitment to ensure that the future leaders of tomorrow are prepared both academically & practically to tackle real-world business problems.
+Further, deep ties to the LA startup and business community fosters a cohesive sense of commitment to ensure the future leaders of tomorrow are prepared both academically & practically to tackle real-world business problems.

 The program offers:

 - Connections to the Anderson Alumni Network

 - Consulting from experts in marketing, public relations, sales, product development, financial modeling, legal and fundraising

 - Weekly workshops with renowned professionals as consultants and speakers

 - Networking events with startup companies, including founder lunches and happy hours